zuhairhk/RU_Hacks_2022/README.md

 ```
 /search
 ```
 Call the function, followed by whatever you'd like to search.
-Digitized Daniel will return the first result from Google.
+Digitized Daniel will scrape and return the first result from Google.

 ## **Pomodoro Timer**
 Having trouble focusing when you're trying to study?
 The *Pomodoro Technique* is a method of staying focused by working for an interval of time, then taking a break for a smaller interval, and repeating this process.
 This increases productivity and prevents burnout.